 Financial instruments that potentially expose the Company to concentrations of credit risk consist mainly of cash and cash equivalents and accounts receivable.
-There were no significant changes to the Company's exposure to credit risk during the three and six months ended June 30, 2019.
+There were no significant changes to the Company's exposure to credit risk during the three and nine months ended September 30, 2019.

-Long-term debt - The Company's long-term debt is recorded at adjusted cost, net of original issue discounts and deferred financing costs.
+Long-term Debt - The Company's long-term debt is recorded at adjusted cost, net of original issue discounts and deferred financing costs.
 The fair value of the Company's long-term debt is based on current bid prices, which approximates carrying value.
 As such, the Company's long-term debt was classified as Level 1, as defined under U.S. GAAP.
-As of June 30, 2019 and December 31, 2018, the carrying value of long-term debt was \$1.1 billion and the estimated fair value was \$1.0 billion.
+As of September 30, 2019, the carrying value and estimated fair value of long-term debt was \$1.0 billion.
+As of December 31, 2018, the carrying value and estimated fair value of long-term debt was \$1.1 billion and \$1.0 billion, respectively.

-Interest rate swap agreements - The Company's interest rate swap agreements are recorded at fair value, which were estimated using market-standard valuation models.
+Interest Rate Swap Agreements - The Company's interest rate swap agreements are recorded at fair value, which were estimated using market-standard valuation models.
 Such models project future cash flows and discount the future amounts to a present value using market-based observable inputs.
 Additionally, the fair value of the interest rate swaps included consideration of credit risk.
 The Company used a potential future exposure model to estimate this credit valuation adjustment ("CVA").
 The inputs to the CVA were largely based on observable market data, with the exception of certain assumptions regarding credit worthiness.
-As the magnitude of the CVA was not a significant component of the fair value of the interest rate swaps is classified as Level 2, as defined under U.S. GAAP.
-As of June 30, 2019, the fair value of the interest rate swap agreements was a liability of \$2.0 million, which was recorded in other long-term liabilities on the consolidated balance sheet.
+As the magnitude of the CVA was not a significant component of the fair value of the interest rate swaps, it was not considered a significant input.
+The fair value of the interest rate swaps is classified as Level 2, as defined under U.S. GAAP.
+As of September 30, 2019, the fair value of the interest rate swap agreements was a liability of \$3.4 million, which was recorded in other long-term liabilities on the consolidated balance sheet.
 As of December 31, 2018, the fair value of the interest rate swap agreements was an asset of \$7.9 million, which was recorded in other assets on the consolidated balance sheet.